Discussion on the Formatting of Text Content

 Why use the Heading Format?

 Heading Formats can tell text readers and search engines about the information architecture or semantic sense of your page.
 Proper use of Headings can allow your content to demonstrate a kind of 'outline' or hierarchical structure, which helps your site visitors better understand your content.
 What is most important?
-What is additional, supporting, or subordinate information?
-The higher the Heading number, the more-specific, more subordinate the information.
+What is additional, supporting, or subordinate information for the more important points?
+The higher the Heading number, the more-specific, more-subordinate the information.